hkleen/KiBot/docs/source/configuration/outputs/PCB_PrintOptions.rst

    A short-cut to use for simple cases where a variant is an overkill.

 -  ``realistic_solder_mask`` :index:`: <pair: output - pcb_print - options; realistic_solder_mask>` [:ref:`boolean <boolean>`] (default: ``true``) Try to draw the solder mask as a real solder mask, not the negative used for fabrication.
-   In order to get a good looking select a color with transparency, i.e. '#14332440'.
+   In order to get a good looking select a color with transparency, i.e. '#14332440'. |br|
    PcbDraw must be installed in order to use this option.
 -  ``sheet_reference_layout`` :index:`: <pair: output - pcb_print - options; sheet_reference_layout>` [:ref:`string <string>`] (default: ``''``) Worksheet file (.kicad_wks) to use.
 Leave empty to use the one specified in the project.